Georg von Trapp: Departure from Austria

 According to Maria von Trapp's memoirs, Georg von Trapp found himself in a vexing situation after the German takeover of Austria in 1938.
 He was offered a commission in the German Navy.
-This was a tempting proposition, particularly when Georg von Trapp saw the technological advances in 1930s U-boats unthinkable compared to those he had once commanded in World War I, but Trapp decided to decline the offer out of hostility to Nazi ideology.
+This was a tempting proposition, particularly when Georg von Trapp saw the technological advances in 1930s U-boats unthinkable compared to those he had once commanded in World War I, but Trapp decided to decline the offer out of opposition to Nazi ideology.
 He also politely declined a request for the family choir to perform at Hitler's birthday concert.
 After his eldest son also announced his intention to refuse to benefit from anti-Semitism and to similarly decline a medical position at a prestigious Vienna hospital that had just fired all Jewish doctors, Georg von Trapp realized that the writing was on the wall.
+(About twenty years earlier, however, Georg von Trapp himself had been deeply anti-Semitic and had mused: "From the Jews one could produce so much soap and bone meal.")
 He summoned all his children and warned them that no family could safely refuse three successive offers from a man like Adolf Hitler.
 After Georg advised them that they must choose between a life of comfort or become refugees and keep their honour, the Trapp family decided to emigrate from Nazi Austria.

 On leaving Austria, the Trapps traveled by train to Italy (not over the mountains by foot to Switzerland as is depicted in The Sound of Music).
 The family had a contract with an American booking agent when they left Austria.
 Once in Italy, they contacted the agent and requested fare to America, first traveling to London, before sailing to the United States for their first concert tour.

 In 1939, the family returned to Europe to tour Scandinavia, hoping to continue their concerts in cities beyond the reach of the Third Reich.
 During this time, they went back to Salzburg for a few months before returning to Sweden to finish the tour.
 From there, they traveled to Norway to begin the trip back to the United States in September 1939, just after World War II broke out.

 After living for a short time in Merion, Pennsylvania, where their youngest child, Johannes, was born, the family settled in Stowe, Vermont, in 1941.
 They purchased a 660 acre farm in 1942 and converted it into the Trapp Family Lodge.
 In January 1947, Major General Harry J. Collins turned to the Trapp family in the US pleading for help for the Austrian people, having seen first-hand the suffering of the residents of Salzburg when he had arrived there with the 42nd Infantry Division after World War II.
 The Trapp Family founded the Trapp Family Austrian Relief, Inc.; the priest Franz Wasner, their pre-war friend, became its treasurer.